hirzi/LSD/README.md

 	print(combined_estimate)

 #  vii) Calculating deviation from neutral expectations
   Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
-This assumes that step ii) has been performed where the observed data constitutes the full while genome or chromosome data.
-This can be run via the xxx scripts (this needs to be revised such that departure is from the diagonal defined by the neutral point).
+This can be run via the xxx scripts

 #  viii) Visualise results
   To visualise the results, we run scriptx, which outputs a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.